cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 5.
 Data inventory**

-**a.** Within 90 days of the effective date of this Order, a complete inventory of existing data within City agencies shall be cataloged in a public manner, and will clearly articulate (i) if the data is available in a digital form; (ii) if the data is machine readable; (iii) the agency that is responsible for the data; (iv) if the data and metadata are clearly documented; and (v) if the data is available on the open data portal.
+**a.** Within 90 days of the effective date of this Order, a complete inventory of existing data within City agencies shall be cataloged in a public manner, and will clearly articulate (i) if the data is available in a digital form; (ii) if the data is machine readable; (iii) the agency that is responsible for the data; (iv) if the data and metadata are clearly documented; and (v) if the data is available on the open data portal, and if not, reason(s) why.

 **b.** The data inventory shall be regularly updated and available on the City's open data portal.